 If you read the suggested meal plans of many popular diets, you'll see they recommend consuming around 1,200 calories a day.
 That's 800 calories LESS than what the United States Department of Agriculture (USDA) says the typical American should eat and less than HALF what the average American IS eating.
 If you cut your calories in half, you'll lose weight, but who can stay on a diet that drastic?

 Any diet that emphasizes one food, or one type of food, is destined to fail.
 It goes against the basic rules of good nutrition.
 Just eating one type of food all the time can lead to nutritional deficiencies.
 Even worse, it's boring.
 Do you want to go through life eating nothing but grapefruit or cabbage soup?
-According to the American Heart Association the only balanced diet is one that includes a variety of foods from every food group.
+According to the American Heart Association, the only balanced diet includes a variety of foods from every food group.